libreworks/shady-island/docs/README.md

 ### Developer Guide

 - [Core](core.md) – The main classes and constructs of this library
+- [Automation](automation.md) - Constructs dealing with automation and deployment
 - [CloudWatch](cloudwatch.md) – Constructs dealing with CloudWatch Metrics and Logs
 - [EC2](ec2.md) – Constructs dealing with EC2-related concepts
 - [EFS](efs.md) – Constructs dealing with EFS